 You are usually required to give notice of the inquiry in the same newspapers where you advertised the original application not fewer than 6 weeks in advance of the inquiry.
 If there are related applications, such as planning and licensing applications, MMO may deal with them all together at a single inquiry.

 After the inquiry, the inspector’s report recommends actions for us to consider when making the final decision on the Harbour Order application.

 After a decision is made

 As the applicant, you must publish notice that the Order has been made in the same publications where earlier notices appeared.
+This is once in the London Gazette and for two successive weeks in at least one local newspaper.
 As before, we will provide you with a notice template.
 You must send a copy the notices to us when they are published, this should be within five working days of their publication.

 If your application was an EIA works Order, MMO will also publicise the EIA consent decision in the London Gazette and the local newspaper.
 MMO will serve a copy of the Order on anyone on whom notice of the application was previously served.